-Classical Economics

-Lecturer SALVADORI Neri

-Semester Fall

-3 ECTS

-Description

-The course provides the basic elements of Value, Capital and Accumulation

-within Classical Economics.

-Course outline Pricing; Income distribution (Wages, Profits and Rent); Theory of Growth of a closed economy, of a small open economy, of the world economy.
+Lecturer SALVADORI Neri Semester Fall ECTS 6 Description The course provides the basic elements of Value, Capital and Accumulation within Classical Economics and within Post-Keynesian Economics Course outline Pricing; Income distribution (Wages, Profits and Rent); Theory of Growth of a closed economy, of a small open economy, of the world economy.
 Textbooks A number of papers and readings that will be announced at the beginning of the Course.
 A few chapter from the book: Kurz, D.H. and N. Salvadori (1995), Theory of production, Cambridge: Cambridge University Press.

-Optional readings | TBA

-Prerequisites

-Students must be familiar with the standard tools of microeconomics, elementary algebra, and elementary mathematical analysis.
-Some knowledge of

-models of economic growth is recommended, but is not required.
+Optional readings Prerequisites TBA Students must be familiar with the standard tools of microeconomics, elementary algebra, and elementary mathematical analysis.
+Some knowledge of models of economic growth is recommended, but is not required.
+Keywords Prices; Wages, Profits and Rent; Growth; General Equilibrium.
+Teaching Final valuation Course website Lectures will be alternated with seminars on texts suggested by the teacher.

-Keywords

-Prices; Wages, Profits and Rent; Growth; General Equilibrium.

-Teaching

-Final valuation

-Course website

 Other notes